 Creating new jobs and meaningful investments in western and central Wisconsin is my top priority.
 For this reason, I’ve authored and worked on legislation to do just that, including:

 There are 59,000 registered S-Corporations operating in Wisconsin.
 These small, family run businesses are taxed twice on assets they sell in the first 10 years of operation.
 In order to fix this unfair taxation, I recently reintroduced the S-Corporation Modernization Act.
 Thislegislation would preserve the continued success of these companies by adjusting the tax code to increase these businesses' access to capital.
 This would make it easier for existing businesses to convert to S-Corp Status.

 Providing Retirement Opportunities for Employees of Small Businesses

 Currently, many small businesses do not offer a 401(k) or similar retirement savings plan because of the complexity, cost, and liability of sponsorship.
-In response to this problem, I introduced the Small Businesses Add Value for Employees (SAVE) Act, which would improve existing SIMPLE IRA and SIMPLE 401(k) retirement plans to make it easier for small businesses to offer savings plans to their employees.
+In response to this problem, I have previously introduced the Small Businesses Add Value for Employees (SAVE) Act, which would improve existing SIMPLE IRA and SIMPLE 401(k) retirement plans to make it easier for small businesses to offer savings plans to their employees.

 Affordable Health Care